 Mumbai's contribution to India's Gold trends also stems from the availability of artisans and not to forget scores of companies involved in the trade of gold and jewelry.
-Most of these companies are based out of the Bharat Diamond Bourse at Bandra-Kurla complex while the legacy ones still prefer to operate from Zaveri Bazaar.
-India's richest diamantaires call the Bharat Diamond Bourse their home.
-The latest feather to Mumbai's towering Gold market is the arrival of India's largest jewellery park in Ghansoli in Navi Mumbai.
+Most of these companies are based out of the Bharat Diamond Bourse at Bandra-Kurla complex these days while the legacy ones still prefer to operate from Zaveri Bazaar.
+The latest feather to Mumbai's towering Gold market is the arrival of India's largest jewellery park in Ghansoli in Navi Mumbai (hardly 20 miles away).
 Sometime in 2019, the Gems and Jewellery Export Promotion Council (GJEPC) signed a Memorandum of Understanding (MoU) with Maharashtra Industrial Development Corporation (MIDC) to develop 25 acres of land for over 5000 jewellery units ranging from 500-10,000 square feet.
-The initial investment is a mammoth Rs 13,00 crores (US$ 2.09 billion).
+The initial investment was a mammoth Rs 13,00 crores (US$ 2.09 billion).